Level of Study

 The student is able to:

-- Develop one or several specific research questions based on a solid rationale and grounded in an appropriate theoretical framework
+- Develop one or several specific research questions relevant to global health based on a solid rationale and grounded in an appropriate theoretical framework

-- Carry out a critical literature review on a well-defined and relevant health-related topic
+- Carry out a critical literature review on a well-defined and relevant global health-related topic

 - To design and carry out research using the standards of the qualitative or the quantitative scientific method, and according to appropriate ethical and efficiency standards

-- To present a written thesis with the structure and logical composition that characterizes an academic text
+- To compose a written thesis with the IMRaD (introduction, methods, results and discussion) structure and logical composition that characterizes an academic text

-- To discuss research findings with due attention to validity
+- To extensively appraise research findings with due attention to validity

 The student is able to:

-- Communicate research findings to a broader audience and the general public through oral presentations and written media using appropriate language and presentations tools.
+- Communicate research findings to an academic audience and the general public through oral presentations and written media using appropriate language and presentations tools.

 Access to the Course